-6 tbsp Cognac (or Brandy, Sherry cooking wine)
+6 tbsp Cognac or Brandy, if not available Sherry cooking wine.

 3 sprigs of fresh thyme